DCEM: A deep complementary energy method for solid mechanics: Conclusion

 Because $\partial NN_{b}^{1}/ \boldsymbol{l}_{1}=0$, $\partial NN_{b}^{2}/ \boldsymbol{l}_{2}=0$, and $\partial NN_{b}^{3}/ \boldsymbol{l}_{3}=0$, \Cref{eq:the dirivative of the basis function} can be further written as

 In the energy principle training, the basis function network and the particular net are frozen and not trained, and only the general network can be trained.
-The formula \ref{eq:=005316=007B80=00540E=007684=0053EF=0080FD=005E94=00529B=0051FD=006570=007684=0065B9=005411=005BFC=006570} shows that although one of the basis function networks makes the corresponding general network impossible training, the other two generalized networks are still trainable.
-Since the contours of the other two basis function networks must have intersections (except parallel), they will be at the intersections and cannot be trained.
-If there are three basis function networks, the three contours may not have corresponding intersections (if accuracy requirements are not high, two basis function networks should also achieve good results).
+The \Cref{eq:=005316=007B80=00540E=007684=0053EF=0080FD=005E94=00529B=0051FD=006570=007684=0065B9=005411=005BFC=006570} shows that although one of the basis function networks makes the corresponding general network impossible training, the other two generalized networks are still trainable.
+As a result, constructing different basis functions is beneficial to training general networks based on the energy principle and improving the accuracy of DEM near the boundary.